iamwan/dita-demo-setup/README.md

 # dita-demo-setup

- Simple lwDITA setup for understanding & testing
+DITA setup for understanding & testing concepts

+For contributing using lwDITA see the example [about.md](topics/about.md).